 When you choose EDIT > Find... (or press <Ctrl> F) a dialog is presented that allows you to find a layer by searching on its text, texture, effect, font or name.
 Press <Ctrl> G (or choose EDIT > Find Next) to find the next layer.

 You can select a layer by double clicking on it.
 Sometimes however this does not work because transparent or additive blended layers are in front of the layer, blocking it from being clicked.

-When you choose SETTINGS > Render coordinate system or press F2 the coordinate system of the active layer is rendered with a red, green and blue arrow.
+When you choose SETTINGS > Render info or press <F2> the coordinate system of the active layer is rendered with red, green and blue arrows.

-When holding down the Control and Shift keys at the same time, only the active layer is rendered.
+When holding down the <Ctrl> and <Shift> keys at the same time, only the active layer is rendered.
 This can confirm you have selected the right layer.

 When in doubt you have selected the right layer you can also temporarily hide the layer by unmarking the Visible checkbox at the right side of the tool window.

 BluffTitler show files only contain links to pictures.
-This means that if you edit the picture in a paint application, save it under the same name and reload the show the picture will be changed.
-You can reload the show by choosing CONTROL > Refresh, pressing <F5> or by restarting the application.
-But be careful with this method because any other show using the same picture will be changed as well.
+This means that if you edit the picture in a paint app, save it under the same name and reload the show, the picture will be changed.
+You can reload the show by choosing CONTROL > Refresh, pressing <F5> or by restarting BluffTitler and reloading the show.
+But be careful with this method because all other shows using the same picture will be changed as well.